According to Wikipedia,” Freelancer, a person who pursues an occupation without a long-term commitment to any particular employer.”

 This website is available in 12 languages across 24 countries.
 It offers jobs in multiple categories from writing to designing.
 You can find a job for yourself surely through this site.

 Once upon a time, odesk and elance were leading freelance marketplaces catering freelancers from the entire world.
 These two marketplaces combined to make the world’s largest marketplace, Upwork.
 It has over 12 million freelancers and 5 million clients.
 Upwork takes a 20% cut of your income.
-Competition is hard and in the start, you can only survive by giving services at a low price.
+Competition is hard and at the start, you can only survive by giving services at a low price.

 As the name shows, every job at Fiverr starts from 5$.
 You can list your service here from 5$-5k$.
 You have to list your services with a video or image and description of your service so that people can hire you.
 Here listing services is called gig.
 You can make more money by adding Gig extras like